Yoav666s/dnd-wiki/collections/_classes/nornfeld/monk/zen-master.md

 # Playful Push
 Starting at 11th level, whenever an enemy misses a melee attack against you, you may use your reaction to trip them.
 They must succeed a Dexterity saving throw (DC = 8 + your proficiency bonus + your Wisdom modifier).
 On failure they fall [[prone]] and take damage equal to double your martial arts die.

+#
+Starting at 17th level, when you choose to replace your initiative roll with 1, the first attack against you each round has disadvantage until the end of combat.